FaisalAl-Tameemi/intro-to-react/chapter_1/__40_component_hierarchy.md

 Since this seems to be a UI component that we can reuse in other pages of our website, we can turn the whole thing into a single component, `<VideoContentHighlight />`.

 If we want to, we can go even further by building 2 more components that correspond to the elements listed above.
-The first we will call `<TextContent />` and the second '<VideoPlayer />'.
+The first we will call `<TextContent />` and the second `<VideoPlayer />`.

 ![png](https://cl.ly/2l0t36261N1S/Image%202016-08-26%20at%2011.15.00%20PM.png "labeled_breakdown")